TI-Toolkit/tokens-wiki/tokens/LinRegTTest.md

 <tt><kbd><b>stat</b></kbd></tt>, `TESTS`, `F:LinRegTTest`
 <hr>

-Like [LinReg(ax+b)](/linreg-ax-b) and similar commands, `LinRegTTest` finds the best fit line through a set of points.
-However, `LinRegTTest` adds another method of checking the quality of the fit, by performing a [t-test](/t-test) on the slope, testing the null hypothesis that the slope of the true best fit line is 0 (which implies the absence of correlation between the two variables, since a relation with a slope of zero means the x-variable does not affect the y-variable at all).
+Like <tt><a href="/linreg-ax-b">LinReg(ax+b)</a></tt> and similar commands, <tt>LinRegTTest</tt> finds the best fit line through a set of points.
+However, <tt>LinRegTTest</tt> adds another method of checking the quality of the fit, by performing a <tt><a href="/t-test">t-test</a></tt> on the slope, testing the null hypothesis that the slope of the true best fit line is 0 (which implies the absence of correlation between the two variables, since a relation with a slope of zero means the x-variable does not affect the y-variable at all).
 If the p-value of the test is not low enough, then there is not enough data to assume a linear relation between the variables.

-To use `LinRegTTest`, you must first store the points to two lists: one of the x-coordinates and one of the y-coordinates, ordered so that the nth element of one list matches up with the nth element of the other list.
+To use <tt>LinRegTTest</tt>, you must first store the points to two lists: one of the x-coordinates and one of the y-coordinates, ordered so that the nth element of one list matches up with the nth element of the other list.
 L₁ and L₂ are the default lists to use, and the List Editor (STAT > Edit…) is a useful window for entering the points.

-In its simplest form, `LinRegTTest` takes no arguments, and calculates a best fit line through the points in L₁ and L₂:
+In its simplest form, <tt>LinRegTTest</tt> takes no arguments, and calculates a best fit line through the points in L₁ and L₂:

 ```ti-basic
 :{9,13,21,30,31,31,34→L₁